chrisdavidspicer/farkle/README.md

-# Project 1: Roll to 5000!
+# Project 1: Farkle!
 ## A Dice Game for the Whole Family

-Roll to 5000 is a dice game that pits your luck against your probability skills, with a little bit of strategy thrown in!
+Farkle is a dice game that pits your luck against your probability skills, with a little bit of strategy thrown in!
 Two players will face off, rolling dice to see if they can find valuable combinations.
 Then they must make a difficult decision: keep the points or test their luck and roll for more!

 This is a fun game that uses a lot of the skills we’ve been using in class over the first couple weeks.
 There’s a lot of functionality, win and loss states, combinations, and possibilities of actions to take during a turn.
 It will be a fun and interesting challenge to code my way through the game, plugging in certain functions depending upon many conditionals, and looping through a lot of arrays.
 It seems like a good test on my current skills, while also having a reasonable scope for the project time limit.
 And I also think it will be fun to play when it’s complete!